 Desserts are an important part of your diet.
 You might be surprised to read the previous phrase, but desserts play an important role in feeling satisfied and not deprived.

-While they are not usually valued for their nutritional qualities, you can make sure you make and eat desserts that are low in added sugar and fat, and actually do add some nutritional value in addition to enjoyment.
-If you haven’t noticed from my blog posts already, I’m a big advocate for controlling intake of added sugar.
+While they are not usually valued for their nutritional qualities, desserts can be low in added sugar and fat, and actually can add some nutritional value in addition to enjoyment.
+Of course, that’s not to say you can’t also enjoy your high sugar and fat desserts too!
+The idea is to keep in mind the dietary principle of moderation.
 Keeping your intake at a reasonable level has lots of benefits, as I’ve outlined here.
 I’ve also already provided a lot of tips for reducing your intake of added sugar, which should give you some ideas in addition to the below.

 I’ve detailed below some of my favorite desserts that are healthy, delicious, simple, easy-to-prepare and won’t leave you on a sugar high.

 Raspberry Yogurt Swirl

 How to make it: Defrost a handful of frozen raspberries, organic if possible, ahead of time.
 When they are defrosted, you can mash them into a puree.

 Put some yogurt of your choice into a bowl, and swirl the raspberry puree into the yogurt to create a beautiful, vibrant look.

 Why I love it: Not only is this dessert very simple and quick to prepare, you get fiber from the serving of fruit and some protein and calcium from the yogurt.
 It’s also filling thanks to the yogurt.
 The idea for the raspberry puree is adapted from this recipe from Green Kitchen Stories.